SebKuzminsky/pd-sink-box/README.md

 ## Design

-The enclosure is designed to make the device easier to assemble.
-You can have all the the electronics assembled and mounted, but have the case off so everything is visible and accessible.
+The enclosure is designed to make the device easy to assemble and easy to work on.
+You can have all the the electronics assembled and mounted, but have the case off so everything is visible and accessible (including the micro-USB connector on the Pico used to flash the firmware).

 ![lid off](pics/lid-off.png)